 Our Solar system is the science of planets and their cycles.
 We can say that all the celestial bodies in our solar system that revolve around the Sun are planets, stars, comets, or meteorites, all of them are called the Solar System.
 Many of the small and big celestial bodies revolve in our solar system, out of which the planets have been known by scientists and through the study of astrology.

-The Sun is not a planet, and it is the largest star in the Solar System.
-There is a tremendous gravitational force in the Sun, with the help of this, other celestial bodies are all bound to the Sun.
+The Sun is not a planet, it is the largest star in the Solar System.
+There is a tremendous gravitational force in the Sun, and with the help of this, other celestial bodies are all bound to the Sun.
 A celestial body means a celestial object that is found in space, which was not created by any man.
-They are a self-made body that rotates around their own pole and revolve around the Sun.
+They are a self-made body that rotates around their own pole and revolves around the Sun.
 All these celestial bodies revolve around the Sun in their poles so that they do not collide with anyone.

 We will read about all these in detail below, such as the distance of all these planets from the Sun, temperature, area, mass, structures, speed, etc. We will get more information about these planets.

-All 8 Planets Name in our Solar System
+All 8 Planets Name in English

 - Planet Mercury is the closest planet to the Sun in our Solar system.
 Its size is also the smallest among all other planets.

-- We can see this planet from Earth with binoculars in morning and evening times as the intensity of the sun is low these times.
+- We can see this planet from Earth with binoculars in the morning and evening times as the intensity of the sun is low these times.

 - Life is impossible in Mercury because of the absence of air.

 - This planet’s maximum and minimum temperature is 430°C (midday) and -180°C (midnight), respectively.